 Plush collectible toys that are an investment, for example, TY Beanie Babies, Gund, Boyd's Bears, Steiff or Russ with tags, that you can't wash in the washing machine, try one of the methods that are listed here:

-For cleaning plush toys that can't be washed or you're just not sure on how to clean them and want to be safe, use the the surface dusting cleaning method.
+For cleaning plush toys that can't be washed or you're just not sure how to clean them and want to be safe, use the surface dusting cleaning method.

 This method will clean the surface and get rid of odors.

-Plush Toys can suffer trauma from too much love and everyday life of being dragged around by it's constant companion and best friend.
-It may also be exposed to animals, insects or bacteria that has caused an odor.
+Plush toys can suffer trauma from too much love and everyday life of being dragged around by its constant companion and best friend.
+It may also be exposed to animals, insects or bacteria that have caused an odor.

 If the toy is very precious to you or your child, then you may want to have it professionally cleaned.
-Over the past few years the number of expert restorers have increased to meet the growing demand of time-ravaged and traumatized plushes.
+Over the past few years, the number of expert restorers has increased to meet the growing demand for time-ravaged and traumatized plushes.

 Cleaning Collectible Ty Beanie Babies